The New Retail Store: Click & Collect on the Big Stage for Festival Season

 As they have done with retailers such as Decathlon in the UK and France, and Lowes in the US, Parcel Pending by Quadient retail lockers drive efficiency for the retailer and ultimate convenience for the customer.
 They help separate the functional online order pick-up mission from the experiential trip to the store, without making it about one or the other exclusively.

 Incremental sales from walk-in online shoppers was always a perceived benefit of implementing click & collect in the early days.
 Now, with much more organised systems for click & collect, aided by easy-to-use self-serve lockers, that potential for upselling and basket building is an absolute reality.
-Retailers who install smart lockers within their stores report increased foot traffic and, more importantly, can see as much as 70% of customers go on to make incremental purchases.
+Retailers who install smart click and collect lockers within their stores report increased foot traffic and, more importantly, can see as much as 70% of customers go on to make incremental purchases.

 A time-efficient experience may also encourage customers back.
 By automating the click and collect process, solutions like Parcel Pending smart lockers allow a customer to self-serve and retrieve an order in less than two minutes.
 This is important since a customer whose wait time is two minutes or less is four times more likely to purchase again and remain a loyal customer in the future.

 It’ll be intriguing to see which direction Primark takes after deploying click & collect.
 It probably won’t be trialling at music festivals any time soon, like Co-op, but it’s a retailer e-commerce journey we’re intrigued to follow.